 Since I have lived over eight years in Medellín, I am often asked what the Medellín cost of living is.
 So, with the help of my Colombian wife, we track our expenses every month.

 And we provided our actual Medellín cost of living for a couple living in Medellín during the period from January 2015 to July 2017, so you can see how our actual costs of living have changed over a few years.
+Also, we published an update in 2019 showing that our cost of living in Medellín for a family dropped dramatically even after having a baby.

 Cell phone services are relatively easy to establish in Colombia for foreigners but there are a number of regulations.